Separation Related Resources

 New York City Housing Authority

-NYCHA residents who experience a loss of income may qualify for a rent reduction.
-Households that have experienced a complete income loss may qualify for the Zero Income Policy (PDF).
+NYCHA residents that experience a loss of income may qualify for a rent reduction.
+Households that have experienced a complete income loss may qualify for the Zero Income Policy (pdf).

 GetFoodNYC